 - Fall 2017 – Learning Innovation consultant Haiyan Zhou launches Duke Kunshan’s Center for Teaching and Learning.
 Learning Innovation staff participated in interview process for first cohort of Duke Kunshan faculty.

 - Spring 2018 – Learning Innovation, together with the Duke Kunshan Programs Office and Duke Kunshan’s Dean of Curriculum and Faculty Development, created a successful six-month faculty development program called Learning Innovation Fellows for the first cohort of 22 Duke Kunshan undergraduate faculty.
 Learning Innovation staff participated in interview process for second cohort of Duke Kunshan faculty.

 - Fall 2018 – DKU undergraduate programs began.
 Provided access to Coursera for Duke for Duke Kunshan students.

-- Spring 2019 – Planning second DKU Learning Innovation Fellowship (March-May).
+- Spring 2019 – Second DKU Learning Innovation Fellowship (March-May).
 Learning Innovation staff participated in interview process for third cohort of Duke Kunshan faculty.

 Organize and Strengthen Learning Networks at Duke